Guru's Verification engine ensures consistency, confidence, and trust in the knowledge your organization shares. Learn more.

 Introduction

 At The New School, we seek to foster the intellectual, artistic, and social development of our diverse student body and to create and maintain a community in which principles of fairness, civility, and diversity are upheld.
-We recognize that some members of the community will choose to use alcohol, thus these guidelines serve as a way to help ensure that when alcohol is consumed it is done so responsibly, with respect to others in the community and in adherence to university policies and rules as well as federal, state and local law.
+The university seeks to promote a drug-free campus that respects the community at large.
+If alcohol is to be consumed, it must be done so legally, responsibly, and with respect to others in the community.
+We expect all members of the university community to adhere to university policies and rules, as well as federal, state, and local laws concerning drugs and alcohol.

 Background